tobimori/kirby-blurhash/README.md

 Under the hood, the heavy work gets done by a PHP implementation of BlurHash by [kornrunner](https://github.com/kornrunner): [kornrunner/php-blurhash](https://github.com/kornrunner/php-blurhash)

+Be aware that BlurHash currently has [no support for transparency](https://github.com/woltapp/blurhash/issues/100), so it will be rendered in black.

 ## Requirements

 - Kirby 3.8+